 Not all love stories are romances.
 Something can be a great love story and still not fit in the romance genre.
 If your love story doesn’t have a happy ending, you have literally every other genre to play in.
 But if you’re going to stick that “Romance” label on it in an effort to tap into the lucrative romance-loving community, it better damn well have a happy ending – or at least a hopeful one.
 To do otherwise is a betrayal of the unspoken author-reader contract.

-A majority of readers read romance specifically for that happy ending and they trust authors to give it to them.
+A majority of readers read romance specifically for that HEA and they trust authors to give it to them.
 We are willing to be dragged through despairing lows of a heart-wrenching story because we know the author is not going to leave us there.
 You can make us cry tears of pain as long as you end with tears of joy and we will love you for it.

 We want the happy ending, we need it, and we deserve it.
 Life is stressful and hard and we want this escape.
 We need to see love claim victory over everything else.
 We’ve invested time and money and emotional capital in a book labeled “Romance” and we deserve the happiness promised to us by that label.